 Some families start in Coconut Grove, attracted by charm and walkability.
 Weeks later, they realize they crave structure, visual order, and a stronger sense of predictability.
 They pivot to Coral Gables.

 Others do the opposite.
-They begin in the Gables, drawn to its polish, then feel restless.
+They begin in the Gables, drawn to its polish, tand hen feel restless.
 The environment feels too formal.
-They discover that the Grove’s character and energy feel more like home.
+They discover that the Grove’s character and Bohemian energy feel more like home.

 One of the most interesting dynamics between these neighborhoods is how buyers perceive safety.

-Crime statistics for Coconut Grove and Coral Gables are comparable.
+Crime statistics for Coconut Grove and Coral Gables are relatively comparable.
 Yet many buyers report feeling safer in Coral Gables.
-The reason is emotional, not data-related.
+The reason is emotional, not data-driven.

-Uniformity signals order.
-Consistent zoning, manicured landscaping, and predictable architecture communicate stability.
-For relocating families, that predictability often translates into comfort.
+Strict zoning codes, manicured landscaping and an orderliness in Coral Gables communicate stability.
+For relocating families, that consistency often translates into comfort.

 Buyers often believe they are choosing based on value.
-In practice, they choose based on how much control, creativity, and predictability they want in their daily lives.
+While this may be true to some degree, in practice, they choose based on how a home and neighborhood makes them feel.

 Most decisions come down to: